ViniciusDamas/ViniciusDamas/README.md

 #### What I'm working on now

-A polished researcher tool (codename **memex**) — the SaaS surface for the long-term memory layer, built on `dream-api`.
+A polished researcher tool (codename **Mnemic**) — the SaaS surface for the long-term memory layer, built on `dream-api`.
 Active roadmap focuses on document ingestion, retrieval-quality upgrades, and a researcher-grade UX.

 #### Numbers